Jhgomez/sopes1/project2/README.md

 5. We wrote the courses generator file using "json", "random" and "io" libraries.
 After you create this Python file "gradesJsonGenerator.py" run it using `python gradesJsonGenerator.py`, you will get a json with sample grades

 ## Set up Locust
+If you see the oras code there, you can comment it out and when we set up Harbor and Oras reinstate the code.

 1. Install Locust following the [official documentation](https://docs.locust.io/en/stable/installation.html).
 Basically just do `pip install locust`